M3 Internal vs. External Events

 The environment around me

-If you checked mostly with the statements on the top half of the list (thoughts, emotions, sensations, etc.) that means that you are predominantly internally oriented person.
-In this case, continue with PART A) of the second step.
+If you checked mostly with the statements on the top half of the list (thoughts, emotions, sensations, etc.) that means that you are predominantly an internally oriented person.
+In this case, continue with PART A of the second step.

-If you checked mostly statements on the bottom half of the list (what you see, hear, the environment, etc.) that means that you are probably more externally oriented person.
-Continue with PART B) of the second step.
+If you checked mostly statements on the bottom half of the list (what you see, hear, the environment, etc.) that means that you are probably a more externally oriented person.
+Continue with PART B of the second step.

 Step 2: Awareness Of Internal Or External Events

-Spend about 10 minutes in total on PART A).
+Try to spend about 10 minutes in total on this exercise.

 Bring your awareness to the things you see around you.
 Is the room well lit or dim?
 Is it small or spacious?
 Does the sunshine enter the room or is it lit by a lamp?
 Look at the colors of the walls.
 Are they bright-colored or darker?
 Look at the objects around you.
 How do they look?
 Bring your visual attention to the things in front of you, behind you and on your sides.
 Look up and down.
 If you get distracted by thoughts, gently and without judgment bring your attention back.

 Next, try to bring your attention to the sounds around you.
 Is the room quiet?
 Can you hear distant sounds from the street or the other rooms around you?
 Listen to sounds that are louder, and then try to hear the more quiet ones.
 If you are in a room that is very quiet, try to hear the background sounds.
-Listen to sounds that are near you and to the ones that are more far away.
+Listen to sounds that are near you and to the sounds that are further away.

 Bring your attention to your sense of smell.
 Can you sense a certain smell in the space that you are in?
-Or there is no particular scent to it at all?
-Maybe you can feel a vague scent from the laundry detergent or your deodorant or perfume.
-Maybe you can sense the smell of a piece of fruit that you have in the room, or your cup of coffee.
+Or is there no particular scent to it at all?
+Maybe you can smell a vague scent from the laundry detergent or your deodorant or perfume.
+Maybe you can sense the smell of a piece of food that you have in the room, or your cup of coffee.
 Is there perhaps an unpleasant smell in the room?
 Be aware of anything that you might feel with your sense of smell.

 Try to be aware of the totality of the environment around you.
 Without prioritizing the different sensations, try to integrate them and be in tune with the external events around you.